Alabama QB Tua Tagovailoa says he is entering 2020 NFL draft

 He then beat out two-year starter Jalen Hurts for the starting job.
 After the season, Hurts transferred to Oklahoma and was the Heisman runner-up while leading the Sooners into the playoffs.

 But it had become Tua’s team well before that.

-“My three years at the University of Alabama have been a roller coaster,” Tagovailoa said.
-“I’ve had my fair share of many ups and a handful of downs.
-And I couldn’t be happier to know that with all the successes and failures I’ve had at the university, it has prepared me for life in general.”
+Now, Alabama begins a search for his successor who can keep the program in national title contention.

 Mac Jones started the final two regular season games and the Citrus Bowl against Michigan.
 He passed for 1,503 yards and 14 touchdowns against just three interceptions.